MagicDogGuo/Adventurer/Readme.md

 ## **4. _Script Folder Description**

-BlockSystem: Programming logic and functionality for the game's block objects.
+`BlockSystem`: Programming logic and functionality for the game's block objects.

-DatabaseDownloadTool: Downloads game data from Google Sheets using the Google App script API.
+`DatabaseDownloadTool`: Downloads game data from Google Sheets using the Google App script API.

-LevelData: Reads and saves game level completion data.
+`LevelData`: Reads and saves game level completion data.

-MainGameState: Uses the State Pattern to switch the main game state.
+`MainGameState`: Uses the State Pattern to switch the main game state.

-Manager: Various managers within the game.
+`Manager`: Various managers within the game.

-MapTool: A UnityEditor tool developed for artists to design game maps.
+`MapTool`: A UnityEditor tool developed for artists to design game maps.

-ResultSystem: Determines and records game outcomes.
+`ResultSystem`: Determines and records game outcomes.

-SceneObject: Logic for game characters and in-game objects.
+`SceneObject`: Logic for game characters and in-game objects.

-SceneState: Uses the State Pattern to switch between different Unity scenes.
+`SceneState`: Uses the State Pattern to switch between different Unity scenes.

-Table: Reads JSON files with different content.
+`Table`: Reads JSON files with different content.

-Test: Programs for testing.
+`Test`: Programs for testing.

-UI: Programs related to UI logic.
+`UI`: Programs related to UI logic.

 ## **5. Main Structure**